Eva-Kuk/smoothie-lovers/TESTING.md

     ![login social media links](wireframes/testing/login-social-links-view.png)

 4. As a new visitor, I want to be able to contact the website owner, so that I will be able to share my feedback regarding the website, ask any questions or recommendations that I may have.
     - Website contain Contact page with Contact form connected using Flask and Gmail account where the user is able to send message to the owner of the website.
-When the user fills in the fields corectly the flash message will display the success mesage: `Email Sent Successfully`
+When the user fills in the fields corectly the flash message will display the success message: `Email Sent Successfully`
     ![contact form](wireframes/testing/contact-form.png)

 5. As a new visitor, I want to browse other users recipes on the website without register, so that I can decide if I want to have an account on that website.